Hartree Centre

-The Hartree Centre is a high performance computing, data analytics and artificial intelligence (AI) research facility focused on industry-led challenges.
-It was formed in 2012 at Daresbury Laboratory on the Sci-Tech Daresbury science and innovation campus in Cheshire, UK.
-The Hartree Centre is part of the Science and Technology Facilities Council (STFC) which itself is part of United Kingdom Research and Innovation (UKRI).
+The Hartree Centre is a high performance computing, data analytics and artificial intelligence (AI) research facility at Daresbury Laboratory on the Sci-Tech Daresbury science and innovation campus in Cheshire, United Kingdom.
+Established in 2012, it is part of the Science and Technology Facilities Council (STFC) within United Kingdom Research and Innovation (UKRI), and is described by STFC as the UK's only supercomputing centre with a remit focused on industry engagement.

 Background

-The Hartree Centre takes its name from English mathematician and physicist Douglas Rayner Hartree.
-It was formed in 2012 with £37.5 million government funding for research into supercomputing.
-The centre's purpose is to provide UK industry and academia with access to advanced high performance computing technologies, expertise and training to boost UK economic growth and "to develop technologies such as batteries for mobile phones".
+The Hartree Centre is named after the English mathematician and physicist Douglas Rayner Hartree, a pioneer of numerical analysis and early electronic computing.
+It was established in 2012 with £37.5 million of UK government funding, with a remit to provide UK industry and academia with access to high-performance computing, expertise and training, alongside research interests in energy-efficient computing and big data.

-In 2014, the centre was allocated an additional £19 million for research into energy efficient computing and big data, such as that which will be generated by the Square Kilometre Array.

-In the 2014 Autumn Statement, government announced a further investment of £115 million for the centre over five years, to fund future scientific discovery in research areas including cognitive computing and big data analytics.
-This was part of the Northern Powerhouse strategy to boost economic growth in the North of England.
+In 2014 the centre received a further £19 million for research into energy-efficient computing and the kinds of large datasets associated with facilities such as the Square Kilometre Array, and the 2014 Autumn Statement allocated a further £115 million over five years for work in cognitive computing and big data analytics.
+The investment formed part of the Northern Powerhouse strategy for the North of England.
+By the financial year ending 31 March 2018 the centre's cumulative funding had reached £115.5 million.

-In 2014, the Hartree Centre became an official Intel Parallel Computing Centre.

-The Hartree Centre is a base for one of the IBM Research teams in the UK and the University of Liverpool Virtual Engineering Centre.
+The centre became an Intel Parallel Computing Centre in 2014, and hosts both an IBM Research team and the University of Liverpool Virtual Engineering Centre.